The projective Fra\"{\i}ss\'{e} limit of the family of all connected finite graphs with confluent epimorphisms: Non-homogeneity

 Note that if $f\colon D \to C$ is a confluent epimorphism between cycles then for every $a\in C$ and every component $A$ of $f^{-1}(a)$, if $x,y\in D$, $x\neq y$, are adjacent to $A$, then $f(x)\neq f(y)$.
 Confluent epimorphisms between cycles will often be referred to as {\em wrapping maps}.
 The {\em winding number} of a wrapping map $f$ is $n$ if for every (equivalently: some) $c\in C$, $f^{-1}(c)$ has exactly $n$ components.
+Note that the winding number is multiplicative, that is, the winding number of the composition of wrapping maps is the product of winding numbers of each of the maps in the composition.

-We call the inverse limit of an inverse sequence of cycles $\{C_n, p_n\}$, where $p_n$ are confluent epimorphisms, a {\em graph-solenoid} if for infinitely many $n$ the winding number of $p_n$ is greater than 1 and for every $x \in V(C_n)$ every component of $p_n^{-1}(x)$ contains at least $2$ vertices.
+We call the inverse limit of an inverse sequence of cycles $\{C_n, p_n\}$, where $p_n$ are confluent epimorphisms, a {\em graph-solenoid} ({\em graph-circle}) if for infinitely many $n$ the winding number of $p_n$ is greater than 1 (all winding numbers are equal to 1) and for every $x \in C_n$ every component of $p_n^{-1}(x)$ contains at least $2$ vertices.